-Signs of Termites
+Signs of Termites and Termite Damage

 Several key clues signal that termites may have created a colony in your home.
 Even if you don’t spot an actual termite, they could quickly and quietly damage your property.
 Although they may seem small, homeowners should immediately consult a professional upon finding any of the following signs of termites.